 Aside from personal losses, entrepreneurs lose more especially when physical stores or shops are likewise affected.
 The store itself may be damaged including goods and equipment inside.
 Other times, businesses face a different type of disaster.
 Disaster recovery means different things in our modern digital world.
 The best way to prepare is to formulate your own business continuity plan for the very purpose of continuing your business in the aftermath of a major disaster, whether natural or man-made.

 Of course, as a business owner, it’s not just malicious attacks and incompetence you need to worry about.
 There are many other risks to business data and continuity.
 One of our clients was recently affected by a large scale fire at their physical location.
 Thankfully they had only recently deployed a new cloud-based enterprise resource planning (ERP) system which meant that crucially their business infrastructure was barely affected, as staff could log in to their account from any location with internet access and a device.
-From a disaster recovery perspective, they were covered, since all their IT “stuff” was hosted in the cloud.
+From a disaster recovery perspective, they were covered, since all their IT “stuff” was hosted in the cloud, and there was only minor discussions necessary about RAID recovery services.
 Here are some top tips to ensure your business continuity plans have integrity.
 There is no one “perfect” plan for disaster recovery.
 Every business is unique so ensure your plan reflects the uniqueness of the business.
 Consider making more than one plan.
 After all, there is more than one kind of threat.
 From natural disasters to manmade threats and cyber-attacks, each carries its own risk which might need to be considered individually.
 Make sure you deal with all three measures – detective, preventative and corrective.
 Your plan should aim to swiftly identify risks and have some mitigating steps which ought to prevent disaster – for example, keep your data off site or in the cloud; hold regular training sessions for staff; use up to date fire safety equipment (how long has it been since you recharged your fire extinguishers?)

 Identify who will be responsible in the event of a disaster.
 Create a team of experts who are well briefed and can be quickly mobilised in the event of any kind of large scale disruption.
 If possible, get them to contribute to the plan.
 Sense check all your insurance policies.
 Some insurers will cover things such as business downtime but will look favourably on businesses who have mitigated the risk of downtime.